NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 -- *Slide End* --

+Discuss each of these options further before asking for the answer.

 **Answer** I believe them all to be true...

 Any wrong answers here should require further discussion...

 Not only is the course material kept under version control: that version control is accessible via an online